 When Compassion and Encouragement Aren't enough

-Again, the delusion of addiction can separate some people so far from reality, that they become unwilling or shut off against the idea of treatment.
-In these cases, interventionists are vital because they can assist in suggesting more direct methods of action.
-While no parent, spouse, child, or friend ever desires to put their loved one in a legal situation, it may save their life.
-When one becomes unable to control their drug or alcohol use, to make rationals decisions, or if they have become a danger to others or even themselves, a Marchman Act is often necessary.
-Many families think that they can't 'force' their loved one to get help, that the individual must hit their rock bottom before they ask for help.
-But with the increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
-A certified interventionist is adequetly trained to help 'raise' your loved one's bottom, so they are able to see another day, and hopefully, a sober life.
-While the Marchman Act is an aggressive course of action, it is been a vital tool in saving lives.
+The delusion of addiction can move some people so far from reality, that they become completely unwilling or shut off against the idea of getting help.
+In these cases, interventionists are important because they can assist in suggesting more direct methods of action.
+While no parent, spouse, child, or friend ever desires to put their loved one in a legal situation, it may save the loved one's life.
+When one becomes unable to control their drug or alcohol use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
+Many families are under the impression that they can't 'force' their loved one to get help, that the individual must hit their rock bottom before they seek help.
+However, with the ever increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
+A certified interventionist is adequetly trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
+So, while the Marchman Act is an aggressive course of action, it is been a key tool in saving lives.